afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to print Hello World
+Script to display confused smiley